MSUGradesappCodePath/CodePath/README.md

 ## Product Spec

-### 1. User Stories (Required and Optional)
+### 1. User Stories

 **Required Must-have Stories**

-* Sign Up and Login Feature to access the app *Messaging feature between user and randomly connected user
+* Sign Up and Login Feature to access the app
+* Messaging feature between user and randomly connected user
 * Profile with students' name, major, year, location
 * Bulletin board and comments
 * Notification of new matched user